-Opportunities may be available at the Storrs and regional campuses for Doctoral students to teach undergraduate HDFS courses independently.
-To be eligible for consideration as a course instructor, graduate students must have taken EDCI 5830 (Fundamentals of Teaching and Learning) and HDFS 5010 (Practicum in University Teaching of Human Development and Family Studies).
-The teaching practicum must be taken with a regular faculty member (adjunct faculty or graduate students are not eligible to serve as teaching practicum mentors), and the preference is for the practicum to be in the same course that the graduate student plans to teach.
-The process below will also help us to recommend which teaching practicum and other experiences will best prepare you to teach a course.
+Opportunities may be available at the Storrs and regional campuses for Doctoral students to teach undergraduate HDFS courses independently a Principal Instructor Teaching Assistant (PITA).
+To be eligible for consideration as a course instructor, graduate students must have taken GRAD 6001 (Introduction to College Instruction and HDFS 5010 (Practicum in University Teaching of Human Development and Family Studies).
+The teaching practicum must be taken with a regular faculty member (adjunct faculty or graduate students are not eligible to serve as teaching practicum mentors), and whenever possible, the preference is for the practicum to be in the same course that the graduate student plans to teach.

-Two semesters before a student would like to teach, s/he must send a proposal to both the Associate Department Head for Graduate Studies and the Associate Department Head for Undergraduate Studies (cc/major advisor).
-This proposal request must include the following information: relevant graduate courses taken, teaching assistantships/practica, related research, or/and work experience, and the course(s) interested in teaching.
-The proposal should also include a brief justification (paragraph) of why the student wants and feels they are/will be qualified to teach the particular course(s) and how it relates to their future career goals.
+To help us make decisions about assignments, students desiring to teach will need to submit a proposal request that includes relevant graduate courses taken, teaching assistantships/practica, related research, or/and work experience.
+We believe this process is also relevant for your professional development as it is similar to writing cover letters and research/teaching statements when applying to professional positions (faculty, postdoctoral, research).
+Two semesters before a student would like to teach, s/he must send an email request to both the Associate Department Head for Graduate Studies and the Associate Department Head for Undergraduate Studies (cc/ major advisor).
+This request must include the following information: Semester GRAD 6001 and HDFS 5010 were taken, semester(s) during which the student would be willing to teach, and the course(s) interested in teaching.
 A request to teach does not guarantee that a student will be assigned a class.
-Decisions regarding teaching assignments for each semester are based upon departmental needs and availability of funds.
+Decisions regarding teaching assignments for each semester are based upon departmental needs, availability of funds and the fit between students' qualifications and the course(s) that need an instructor.
 Although effort is made to provide interested students with the chance to serve as an instructor to gain teaching experience, actual opportunities may be limited by department circumstances.
+Students will be chosen for solo instruction on the basis of.
 Final decisions regarding teaching assignments are made by the Department Head after consultation with the Associate Department Heads.

-November 1st due date for subsequent Fall semester teaching requests April 1st due date for subsequent Spring semester teaching requests
+November 15th - due date for subsequent Fall semester teaching requests April 15th - due date for subsequent Spring semester teaching requests

-Please Note:
+\ Please Note: